Being canny with fertiliser

 All of this is where good agronomy becomes essential.
 The best approach will vary between every member’s systems and soil types, and it’s important to keep abreast of and respond to the small changes of the growing season.
 Taking this micro approach to decisions will see benefits on a macro scale.

-If you’d like 1-to-1 support in this unusual season to analyse the best options for your own farm, we can offer this service on an ad hoc basis to members, charged at an hourly rate.
+If you’d like 1-2-1 support in this unusual season to analyse the best options for your own farm, we can offer this service on an ad hoc basis to members, charged at an hourly rate.

 Also see AHDB’s calculator for adjusting N inputs for optimum yield here.